vivien-chu/GROMACS-analysis/ForceFieldEvolution/sup/README.txt

-This folder includes essential files for the evolution: force field files, gro files, mdp files for GROMACS, the experimental density-temperature file(rubber.dat), sbatch files to submit and cancel jobs.
+This folder includes essential files for the evolution: force field files, gro files, mdp files for GROMACS, the experimental density-temperature file(rubber.dat).
+And some unnecessary but useful tool files to make life easier.